ieeeupsb/workshop_ESP8266/readme.md

 # ESP8266/nodeMCU Workshop
-Welcome!
-Here you can find guided exercises so you can learn as you go.
+Welcome to our workshop on ESP8266.
+We followed a hands-on approach so be ready to get your hands dirty real soon!

 If you find any typo or error in the documentation, you are more than welcome to create a pull request.

 ## Introduction
  1. [Setting Up](./content/setup.md)